pingcap/docs-cn/CONTRIBUTING.md

 > **Note:**
 >
 > This section takes creating a PR to the `master` branch as an example.
 Steps of creating PRs to other branches are similar.

+### Step 0: Sign the CLA

+Your Pull Requests can only be merged after you sign the [Contributor License Agreement](https://cla-assistant.io/pingcap/docs) (CLA).
+Please make sure you sign the CLA before continuing.

 ### Step 1: Fork the repository